pvme/pvme.github.io/README.md

 pipenv install
 ```

-This will the packages and their dependencies (fixed version number) using `Pipfile.lock`.
+This will install the packages and their dependencies (fixed version number) using `Pipfile.lock`.

 **Environment variables**